How to Make Quark Cheese

 Using a Greek Yogurt Maker:

-• Pour into sieve set into another container and let the Quark drain in the fridge for about 6 hours.
+• Pour into a sieve set into another container and let the quark drain in the fridge for about 6 hours.

-Using an oven if temperature will go low enough:
+Using an oven if the temperature will go low enough:

-• Preheat your oven to its absolute lowest setting, no more than 150°F (65°C), turn on oven light, and then let cool slightly.
+• Preheat your oven to its absolute lowest setting, no more than 150°F (65°C), then turn off the oven, turn on oven light, and then let the oven cool slightly.

 • Pour cultured buttermilk (see note) into a large casserole dish.
 Cover with lid.